-The Ceramic Art Company was founded by two porcelain artisans, Jonathan Coxon and Walter Lenox, working in the Trenton, New Jersey area during the height of the American Belleek years.
+BRIEF HISTORY: The Ceramic Art Company was founded by two porcelain artisans, Jonathan Coxon and Walter Lenox, working in the Trenton, New Jersey area during the height of the American Belleek years.
 In 1889 they formed the Ceramic Art Company (CAC), to realize their own vision of Belleek production.
-Coxon left CAC in 1896, which continued to thrive under Lenox's tireless stewardship.
-By 1897, the company's catalog listed as many as 300 different items available for the public.
+Coxon left CAC in 1896, but the company thrived under Lenox's tireless efforts.
+By 1897, the company's catalog listed as many as 300 different items available for sale to the public.
 Even though Lenox was stricken by a serious illness that eventually left him blind and paralyzed, he maintained a firm hand on the company's operations.
 In 1900, he decided to expand CAC's product line to include tableware.
 In 1905 he hired Frank Holmes as CAC's chief designer, and in 1906 he changed the company's name to Lenox China.
 Over the years, Holmes was appointed to design three sets of White House China: one set for Woodrow Wilson in 1918 one set for Franklin D. Roosevelt in 1934, and one set for Harry S. Truman in 1951.

 Shipping is $45.00 for this gorgeous antique CAC tankard to the 48 contiguous United States.